rajat-bh/website-time-manager/README.md

 # Website Time Manager - Chrome Extension

-A powerful Chrome extension that helps you manage and limit time spent on distracting websites like YouTube, Facebook, Twitter, Instagram and Reddit.
+A powerful Chrome extension that helps you manage and limit time spent on distracting websites like YouTube, Facebook, Twitter, Instagram, Reddit etc.

 ## Features